-FIGURE A10: INFLATION PSYCHOLOGICAL IMPACTS, SPLIT BY POLITICAL AFFILIATION
+FIGURE A11: INFLATION PSYCHOLOGICAL IMPACTS, SPLIT BY POLITICAL AFFILIATION

 Notes: The figure reports the share of respondents whose answers are reflected by the statement listed alongside 90% confidence intervals.
-When the question involves an intensity scale, the reported variable combines responses by aggregating them towards the two values indicated by the corresponding label.
+The shares shown for the second set of rows ("Most important cause of stress") are conditional on reporting that inflation caused stress.
 For more details on the questionnaire, see Appendix A.4.

-FIGURE A11: RANKING OF SOCIAL AND ECONOMIC ISSUES, SPLIT BY INCOME
+FIGURE A12: RANKING OF SOCIAL AND ECONOMIC ISSUES, SPLIT BY INCOME